Harris-Miller/node-eslint-config-harris/README.md

 ```
 This will turn on mocha global variables (`describe`, `it`, etc..).
 ESLint also has an `env` setting for jasmine, qunit, and a few others.
 See their website for more in.
 You'll probably need to add some globals as well.

 Specifically for Chai, if you are using their should/expect API, you would typically write an assertion like so: `expect(foo).to.be.true`.
 Doing so will get you the ESLint error `no-unsed-expressions`.
 You will be tempted to turn this rule off, I suggest you don't.
 Instead, look into using [dirty-chai](https://github.com/prodatakey/dirty-chai).
-It's an npm that allows you to write the same assertion as `expect(foo).to.be.true()`.
+It's a chai plugin that allows you to write the same assertion as `expect(foo).to.be.true()`.
 The reason being, that it is easy to get a false positive assertion if you mis-spell the final key, eg `expect(foo).to.be.tue`. `.tue` would just be undefined, and thus regardless if `foo` is true or not, nothing would happen.
 By evaluating it via `()` you will catch this up front.
 This is literally why the rule `no-unsed-expressions` exists, and why it should stay active in your test files